 Finalize

-Learn how to send Deepgram a Finalize message, which flushes the websocket stream’s audio by forcing the server to process all unprocessed audio data immediately and return the results.
+message to flush the WebSocket stream.
+This forces the server to immediately process any unprocessed audio data and return the final transcription results.

 In real-time audio processing, there are scenarios where you may need to force the server to process (or flush) all unprocessed audio data immediately.
 Deepgram supports a Finalize